awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

    ~/my-app$ eb deploy --staged
    ```

-   Deploying with the `--staged` option performs a standard deployment, bypassing AWS CodeCommit\.
+   Deploying with the `--staged` option performs a standard deployment, bypassing CodeCommit\.

 ## Configuring Additional Branches and Environments<a name="eb-cli-codecommit-config"></a>

-AWS CodeCommit configuration applies to a single branch\.
+CodeCommit configuration applies to a single branch\.
 You can use eb use and eb codesource to configure additional branches or modify the current branch's configuration\.

-**To configure AWS CodeCommit integration with the EB CLI**
+**To configure CodeCommit integration with the EB CLI**

 1. To change the remote branch, use the [eb use](eb3-use.md) command's `--source` option\.